If you were to ask visitors — or locals — to name the prettiest street in Savannah, they’d probably quickly respond with “Jones Street.”

 If you’re ready to start planning a trip to Savannah, here are additional resources to help you out…

-• Savannah Vacation Guide – If you don’t know anything about Savannah, I suggest beginning with my “quick start” overview of the city.
+• Savannah Vacation Guide – If you don’t know anything about Savannah, I suggest beginning with this “quick start” overview of the city.

-• Savannah First-Timer’s Guide – Be sure to purchase my ebook to get all of my best insider tips in one place.
-It’s the only resource you’ll need when planning your trip to Savannah!
+• Savannah First-Timer’s Guide – Be sure to purchase my ebook to get my best insider tips in one place.
+It’s the most helpful resource you’ll find when planning your trip to Savannah!

 If you have any questions for me about Jones Street or any of the other prettiest streets in Savannah, let me know in the comments below.